atpritam/Event-Flow/README.md

 ### Implementation Across the Application

-This pattern is consistently applied across all server actions involving data modification, including but not limited to:
+This pattern is consistently applied across all server actions involving data modification or retrieval of sensitive information, including but not limited to:

 - Creating and updating events
 - Processing orders
-- Marking tickets as used, as detailed in the Event Ticket Overview section below.
+- Order Sales Analytics

 By implementing these security measures at the server action level, the app provides a secure and robust foundation for data management.